 the GNU General Public License;

-a folder named ‘‘WHAT’’ that contains all the necessary system files for the program to run, including the file ‘‘WHAT.exe’’ from which the software can be started;
+a folder named ‘‘WHAT’’ that contains all the necessary system files for the program to run, including the file ‘‘WHAT.exe’’ from which the software can be started (executed?);

 a folder named ‘‘Projects’’ where all input and output files used or created by WHAT are stored by default.
-In this folder are included samples of input and output files that provide a quick and convenient way to test and learn the various features of the program.
+This folder includes samples of input and output files that provide a quick and convenient way to test and learn the various features of the program.